Sounding Knowledge: About

 - The scholarly and public understanding of the benefits of a multisensory, participatory and embodied pedagogical practice

-- To establish a sustainable, international and multidisciplinary research network fostering new partnerships between Sound Arts, Sound Studies, Pedagogy, Civic Education and Social Science to develop shared practices, to work together within the different connotations of Pedagogy, Education, Bildung and Art.
+- To establish a sustainable, international and multidisciplinary research network fostering new partnerships between Music, Sound Arts, Sound Studies, Pedagogy, Civic Education and Social Science to develop shared practices, to work together within the different connotations of Pedagogy, Education, Bildung and Art.

 - To conceptualise Sonic Pedagogy and define parameters for an Aural Literacy to contribute to artistic, civic and educational knowledge and thought.